How To Calculate The Wind Loads Of A Flat Roof [2024]

 Wind load calculation for flat roofs

-The calculation of the wind load is split up in multiple articles due to the fact that the wind load depends on much more parameters that need to be derived than for example the snow load.
+The calculation of the wind load is split up in multiple articles due to the fact that the wind load depends on a lot of parameters and because the wind load is calculated differently for walls, roofs and arches.

 In order to calculate the wind load or wind pressure on external surfaces of the flat roof, we are going to do the following steps: